atlantis-of-code/aoc-app-template/README.md

 # Aoc app template

-This is a template that is used to generatee a new `aoc application`.
+This is a template that is used to generate a new `aoc application`.

 ## Using aoc-cli (recommended)